 Keep reading to find out the best ways to layer your masks!

 When your skin is acting up in more ways than one, it’s difficult to treat it with a single mask.
 Start with a thin layer of a healing mask all over.
-“Look for one that has soothing ingredients like chamomile, and hydrating ones, like grape seed or flax seed oil,” Dakar says.
-“This will relieve irritated skin, while also adding hydration to dry patches.”
-Then, follow with a mud-based mask to help absorb oil and eliminate breakouts.
-“The first layer of soft mask will help your skin handle a stronger treatment,” Dakar says.
+“Look for one that has soothing ingredients like chamomile, and hydrating ones, like grape-seed or flaxseed oil,” Dakar says.
+“This will relieve irritated skin while also adding hydration to dry patches.”
+Then follow with a mud-based mask meant to help absorb oil and eliminate breakouts.
+“The first layer of the soft mask will help your skin handle a stronger treatment,” Dakar says.

 “As people get older, sun damage and decreased skin elasticity can cause pores to dilate, so it’s not uncommon for women to be concerned with enlarged pores,” Dakar says.
 But pores are only part of the problem, so start with a light application of a moisturizing mask.
 At the same time, apply a slightly thicker layer of a firming mask to the area around the eyes (feel free to apply this mask to your neck and décolletage too).
 In these soft masks, Dakar says to look for ingredients such as resveratrol and other antioxidants, stem cells, and natural essential oils.
-Follow with a clay mask to tighten pores on your T-zone and other problematic areas.
+Follow with a clay mask meant to tighten pores on your T-zone and other problematic areas.

 To revive a dull complexion, Dakar says you’ll need a brightening mask with daisy flower or salicylic acid.
 Apply a thin layer all over, and add a little more to your forehead or any areas you’re especially concerned about.
 Then, follow it with a clarifying mask.
 “Apply a thick layer of clay mask to your entire face, adding a little extra to T-zone,” Dakar says.
 Choose a mineral-rich clay or mud mask with sulfur, salicylic acid, or probiotics.
-“You can add probiotics to your mask—when used topically, they decongest skin and absorb excess oil.”
-Dakar says.
+“You can add probiotics to your mask—when used topically, they decongest skin and absorb excess oil,” Dakar says.